How Much Protein Should You Eat?

 For best results, spread your protein throughout the day, having some at every meal and snack.
 Not only will your body be able to make better use of the protein, but you won’t have to eat a two-pound steak for dinner.
 I’ll put a link in the show notes to some resources that list how much protein is in common foods so you can get a sense of what it would take to meet your daily quota.

-One last quick and dirty tip: You can’t lose weight by eating more calories, even if the extra calories are protein.
+Quick and Dirty Tip: You can’t lose weight by eating more calories, even if the extra calories are protein.
 (Protein’s got some good stuff going for it but it’s not magical.)
 If you are increasing your protein intake and you don’t want to gain weight, make sure to cut back on the amount of other foods you’re eating.

 Click here to get my recipe for quinoa salad with pecans and cranberries.